somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-08-02-is-tokautomator-the-key-to-your-next-viral-tiktok.md

 ### POST ONLY ###
 post:
   title: "Is TokAutomator the Key to Your Next Viral TikTok?"
-  excerpt: "Discover how TokAutomator can skyrocket your TikTok growth by automating your activity and unlocking viral potential."
+  description: "Discover how TokAutomator can skyrocket your TikTok growth by automating your activity and unlocking viral potential."
-  author: alex
+  author: rare-ivy
   id: 1722675247
   tags: ["TikTok growth","TokAutomator","viral TikTok","TikTok followers","TikTok marketing"]
   categories: ["Social Media Marketing","TikTok Growth","Digital Marketing Tools"]